 Claiming Youth Allowance

-You should submit your claim for Youth Allowance as soon as possible, so that we can pay you from the earliest possible date.
+You should submit your claim for Youth Allowance as early as you can.

 Before you start

 Check if you’re eligible before you start your claim.
 We assess eligibility on:

 - if you’re doing an approved course or activity

 - if you’re dependent or independent

 - income and assets, and

 Read the booklet Information you need to know about your claim for Youth Allowance.